eremite/mark-bodell.net/README.md

 File name conventions?
 (Google juice) What do you think of `firstname_lastname_title_with_dashes.txt` (.text?)

 Do you want to keep _all_ html out of the text files? e.g. Should 8th be 8<sup>th</sup>?

+## TODO

+* Prettify
+* images?
+* images in the css?
+* Add all the existing content
+* Shoutout to ruby, maruku, markdown and liquid.
+* Add a search box.